Project risk is an inevitable part of any project.

 Early on in the planning phase of your project you should take the time to develop your Project Risk Plan.
 This will be a sub-component of your overall Project Plan document.

-In your Risk Plan document you should define and document several items as part of your overall strategy for managing project risk.
+In your Risk Plan document artifact you should define and document several items as part of your overall strategy for managing project risk.
 This document should be well communicated and circulated amongst the team and stakeholders for their review and buy-in.

 The project Risk Plan should include, but not be limited to, the following: